NLnetLabs/nsd-manual/source/reference/log-diagnosis.rst

 --------------------------

 NSD will print log messages to the system log (or ``logfile:`` configuration entry).
-Some of these messages covered here.
+Some of these messages are covered here.

 Reload process <pid> failed with status <s>, continuing with old database
     This log message indicates the reload process of NSD has failed for some